vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 </pre>

 ## Controlling filter behavior
-Vespa allows developers to control how filters are combined with nearestNeighbor query operator, please [https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/] for a detailed description of *pre-filtering* and *post-filtering*.
+Vespa allows developers to control how filters are combined with nearestNeighbor query operator, see [https://blog.vespa.ai/constrained-approximate-nearest-neighbor-search/] for a detailed description of *pre-filtering* and *post-filtering*.
+The following query examples explores the two query-time parameters which can be used to control the filtering behavior.
+The parameters are:

+- *ranking.matching.postFilterThreshold* default 1.0
+- *ranking.matching.approximateThreshold* default 0.05

 The following runs with the default setting for *ranking.matching.postFilterThreshold* which is 1, which means, do not perform post-filtering, use *pre-filtering*: